elasticio/elasticio.github.io/content/_components/sap-bydesign/index.md

 **Important:** User should have access rights to get WSIL service descriptor and rights to call a service operation which was specified during the `Call Service` configuration.

 ## Triggers

 ### Get New And Updated Objects Polling

-#### Get New And Updated Objects Polling.
-Config Fields
+The configuration fields are:

-1. Polling Object - objects that going to be polled by the trigger.
+1.  `Polling Object` - objects that going to be polled by the trigger.
-2. Emit Behaviour - `Fetch All` emit all polled objects in one message, `Emit Individually` creates separate message for each object.
+2.  `Emit Behaviour` - `Fetch All` emit all polled objects in one message, `Emit Individually` creates separate message for each object.
-3. Polling Type - `Created` poll for created objects, `Updated` poll for updated objects.
+3.  `Polling Type` - `Created` poll for created objects, `Updated` poll for updated objects.
-4. Size Of Polling Page - the maximum number of objects retrieved by one poll call.
+4.  `Size Of Polling Page` - the maximum number of objects retrieved by one poll call.
-5. Start Datetime Of Polling - the start datetime of polling in the iso format.
+5.  `Start Datetime Of Polling` - the start datetime of polling in the iso format.

 #### Supported Objects

 At the moment only few object types are supported:

 1. Query Materials
 2. Query Sales Orders
 3. Query Accounts

 ## Actions

 ### Call Service

 Calls SAP byDesign service for specified binding and operation.

-#### Call Service.
-Config Fields
+The configuration fields are:

 | Input field | Required | Description | Example|
 |--------------|------|----------------------------------|------------------|